UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 The mission of Georgia 4-H is to assist youth in acquiring knowledge, developing life skills, and forming attitudes that will enable them to become self-directing, productive, and contributing members of society.
 This is the driving force of Brooks County 4-H. Youth participate in “hands-on” learning experiences, focused on agricultural and environmental issues, agriculture awareness, leadership, communication skills, foods and nutrition, health, energy conservation, and citizenship.
 All activities and events are conducted in a positive environment, with guidance from caring mentors and adult volunteers, where youth are given opportunities to step into leadership roles.

 In Brooks County, youth have the opportunity to participate in a wide variety of learning activities and competitive events.
-In 2024, Brooks County had a total enrollment of 354 students and a total of 19 clubs.
+In 2025, Brooks County had a total enrollment of 335 students and a total of 17 clubs.
 Monthly club meetings were held in all 4th and 5th grade science classrooms in Brooks County.
-Twelve students participated in Cloverleaf District Project Achievenment, and one student participated in Junior/Senior District Project Achievment.
-Twenty-four students attended Cloverleaf Camp at Rock Eagle 4-H Center in June 2024.
-Brooks County 4-H'ers participated in multiple fundraisers during the 2024 program year, including selling Vidalia onions to support summer camp registration fees.
-Brooks County 4-H'ers also participated in multiple events, including dairy and swine livestock shows, 4-H2O Camp, Mission Make It, Brooks County Farm Days and 4-H Day at the Georgia National Fair.
+Thirteen students participated in Cloverleaf District Project Achievenment, and three students participated in Junior/Senior District Project Achievment.
+Twenty-three students attended Cloverleaf Camp at Rock Eagle 4-H Center in June 2025.
+Brooks County 4-H'ers participated in multiple events, including dairy and swine livestock shows, cooking camps, Brooks County H2O Camp, Clover Jam, Mission Make It, Brooks County Farm Days, and the Georgia National Fair.
 Brooks County 4-H continues to have an impact on our community and always strives to "make the best better"!